 How about facial expressions?
 A person’s demeanor is expressed not just verbally, but in many non-verbal ways.
 How many times have you gone to a restaurant or bar and been served by an employee who has a sad face, a furrowed brow – or even a scowl on their face?
 That’s their demeanor, my friends, and there’s no place for it behind the bar.

 A bartender with an exceptional demeanor has a winning attitude, engaging personality, and communication skills that will knock your socks off – all rolled into one.
-He’s flexible, adaptable, and great at conflict resolution and problem solving.
-His work ethic?
+She’s flexible, adaptable, and great at conflict resolution and problem solving.
+Her work ethic?
 Beyond reproach.
 The total package, loaded with “Soft Skills.”

 Think the bar manager isn’t trying to detect some of the “Soft Skills” you might have during the interview?
 Think again.
 Besides experience, Soft Skills – demeanor in particular, are what’s going to get you through that interview with flying colors.

 Definition of Trustworthy: Responsible, reliable, honest, and can be completely trusted.
 Being trustworthy is a moral value.
 Some consider it a virtue.